bbmokhtari/django-translations/docs/reference/utils.rst

    found, it returns it, otherwise it throws an error stating there is no such language supported in the settings.

-   :param lang: The custom language code to derive the standard language code
+   :param lang: The custom language code to derive the supported language code
        out of.
    :type lang: str
-   :return: The standard language code derived out of the custom language
+   :return: The supported language code derived out of the custom language
        code.
    :rtype: str
    :raise ValueError: If the language code is not specified in